AndreiKarpovich/Oz.by-testing-WdioAndMocha/README.md

 # Oz.by-testing-WdioAndMocha

-Automated testing with WebdriverIO and Mocha.
+ Automation testing with WebdriverIO and Mocha.
 Case - https://oz.by/

 To start - npm install